-Module Details Hours 1 1.1 Basic Concepts of Vibrations: Vibration and oscillation, causes and 7 effects of vibrations, vibration parameters-spring, mass and damper, minimum number of parameters required for vibration to occur, vibration terminology, classification of vibrations, steps involved in vibration analysis.
+Modul Details Hours e 1 1.1 Basic Concepts of Vibrations: Vibration and oscillation, causes and effects of vibrations, vibration parameters-spring, mass and damper, minimum number of parameters required for vibration to occur, vibration terminology, classification of vibrations, steps involved in vibration analysis.
 1.2 Free Undamped Single Degree of Freedom Vibration Systems: Methods to formulate differential equations - Newton's method or D'Alembert's principle, and Energy methods - Based on conservation of total energy, Rayleigh's energy method, Lagrange's energy method, equivalent system method.
 Springs in series and parallel combination, inclined spring, effect of spring's own mass to calculate natural frequency of system.
 Application of these methods in longitudinal, transverse and torsional single degree of freedom vibration systems, or a combination of these.
-2 2.1 Free Damped Single Degree of Freedom Vibration Systems: Need 8 of damping in vibration systems, introduction to damper models- viscous, Coulomb (dry friction), slip/interfacial, solid/structural/hysteresis damping (Note: only basic introduction to slip and solid dampings, no calculations expected).
+7 2 2.1 Free Damped Single Degree of Freedom Vibration Systems: Need of damping in vibration systems, introduction to damper models-viscous, Coulomb (dry friction), slip/interfacial, solid/structural/hysteresis damping (Note: only basic introduction to slip and solid dampings, no calculations expected).
 Viscous damping-Derivation of differential equation of motion, derivation of solution (response) equations, damping ratio or damping factor, critical damping coefficient, underdamped, critically damped and over damped systems.
 Logarithmic decrement, Work done by viscous damper, inclined damper, dampers in series and parallel combinations.
 Coulomb/dry-friction damping-derivation of differential equation, number of cycles covered by the mass to stop once disturbed (disturbance in the form of initial displacement only), comparison of viscous and Coulomb dampings.
-7 3 3.1 Free Undamped Multi Degree of Freedom Vibration Systems: Exact methods for derivation of differential equations of motion for multi- 7 Exact methods for derivation of differential equations of motion for multi degree of freedom systems-Newton method and Lagrangian energy •
+8

-Rayleigh's methods for estimating fundamental frequency of tranverse vibration of simply supported and cantilever beams (up to a maximum of 4 point loads only), influence coefficients and Maxwell's reciprocal theorem.
-4.1 Forced Single Degree of Freedom Vibration Systems: Analysis of 7 linear and torsional systems subjected to harmonic excitation in terms of force and motion (viscous damping only), force isolation and transmissibility, isolators and mounts.
-4.2 Vibration Measuring Instruments: Principle of seismic 7 , 6.1 Whirling of Shafts / Rotor Dynamics / Critical Speed: 3 Critical speed of a single rotor-undamped and damped.
-4 point loads only), influence coefficients and Maxwell's reciprocal theorem.
-4.1 Forced Single Degree of Freedom Vibration Systems: Analysis of linear and torsional systems subjected to harmonic excitation in terms of force and motion (viscous damping only), force isolation and transmissibility, isolators and mounts.
+3 3.1 Free Undamped Multi Degree of Freedom Vibration Systems: 7 Exact methods for derivation of differential equations of motion for multi degree of freedom systems-Newton method and Lagrangian energy method, matrix analysis to estimate eigenvalues and eigenvectors & hence natural frequencies and mode shapes for multi-mass undamped vibration systems (limited to 2 degree of freedom only), Holzer's method for longitudinal and torsional unbranched vibration systems, Dunkerley's and Rayleigh's methods for estimating fundamental frequency of tranverse vibration of simply supported and cantilever beams (up to a maximum of 4 point loads only), influence coefficients and Maxwell's reciprocal theorem.
+4 4.1 Forced Single Degree of Freedom Vibration Systems: Analysis of 7 linear and torsional systems subjected to harmonic excitation in terms of force and motion (viscous damping only), force isolation and transmissibility, isolators and mounts.
 4.2 Vibration Measuring Instruments: Principle of seismic instruments, vibrometer, accelerometer, velometer - with and without measurement errors.
 Principle of frequency-measuring instruments, Fullarton's tachometer and Frahm's reed tachometer.
-5.1 Balancing of Rotating Masses: Static and dynamic balancing of multi-rotor system.
+5 5.1 Balancing of Rotating Masses: Static and dynamic balancing of 7 multi-rotor system.
 5.2 Balancing of Reciprocating Masses: Approximate analytical method for finding acceleration of reciprocating piston (mass of connecting rod and crank neglected), primary and secondary unbalanced forces, inline engine, direct and reverse crank method.
-6.1 Whirling of Shafts / Rotor Dynamics / Critical Speed:
+6 6.1 Whirling of Shafts / Rotor Dynamics / Critical Speed: 3 Critical speed of a single rotor-undamped and damped.